jleemoneylion/deserialization-exception-handling-demo/README.md

 In this demo, we set up two different producers.
 One producer produces normal messages, and the other produces poison pills.
 The consumer consumes both normal messages and poison pills.

-The consumer is configured to handle poison pills using a `ErrorHandlingDeserializer` so that the poison pills will affect the processing of the normal messages.
+The consumer is configured to handle poison pills using a `ErrorHandlingDeserializer` so that the poison pills will not affect the processing of the normal messages.

-In this demo, we also configure a recovery function which provides a default value to the handler when a poison pill is encountered.
+In this demo, we configure a recovery function which provides a default value to the handler when a poison pill is encountered.
+The recovery function is optional.
 Without the recovery function, the consumer will simply log the error.

 ## Instructions